-The terrain was rocky at times but it was pretty easy overall.
-There are some steep climbs but not for long periods of time.
+The terrain was rocky at times, but it was pretty easy overall.
+There are some steep climbs but not for long periods.
 It was a very enjoyable trail with a gradual incline.

-I didn’t get down far but it was a good test for the fear of heights nonetheless.
+I didn’t get down far, but it was a good test of my progress of overcoming the fear of heights nonetheless.
 I am content with the progress I’ve made so far.
 Desensitization is in the works.

 After my little shenanigans, we continued on the PCT.